functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 # Notes...

 ## TODO

+- currently the database is copied (!) from main folder to bin/Debug/net5...
+This is stupid -> fix
 - make POST to create new wine work - at the moment it returns a 404...

 ## 2021-04-15